EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Physics-informed operator learning

 Although DeepONets have demonstrated impressive potential in learning operators, these models generally require large training datasets consisting of paired input-output observations, which can be costly to acquire.
 Furthermore, their predictive outcomes may deviate from the fundamental physical principles governing the observed data.~\citet{Wang2021} introduced a novel model category termed physics-informed DeepONets, following the same idea in PINNs.
 This model class combines data measurements and the principles of physical laws by penalizing the residuals of partial differential equations within the loss function of a neural network, utilizing automatic differentiation.
 The composite loss function of this model class can be written as

 where $\gL_s(\vtheta)$ represents the data measurements loss and is defined as in \cref{eq:loss_s} and

 are the loss components for enforcing the given physical constraints in the form of a system of PDEs and their IBCs, respectively.~$\{v^f_i\}_{i=1}^{N^f}$ denotes a set of $N^f$ input functions sampled from $\gV$, and $\{\vx^f_i\}_{i=1}^{m^f}$ is a set of collocation points randomly sampled from the domain $\Omega$.
 The superscript $f$ indicates that these input functions and collocation points are utilized to penalize the residuals of the PDEs.~$\{\vx^c_i\}_{i=1}^{m^c}$ denotes a set of collocation points randomly sampled from the domain boundaries $\partial \Omega$.
 In \cref{eq:total_loss}, $\alpha$, $\beta$, and $\gamma$ are the weighting coefficients for the loss components.
-Both losses for initial and boundary conditions are denoted by $\gL_c(\vtheta)$ for the sake of brevity, but they could be separated and have different weighting coefficients.
+For the sake of brevity, the loss terms associated with the initial and boundary conditions are collectively denoted by $\gL_c(\vtheta)$, although they can be treated separately and assigned different weighting coefficients.